Kolilmoon/redeye-1/README.md

 # Purpose

 This project contains a sample for working with Azure IoT Hub Device Provisioning Service:
-* A building scenario sample written in Node.js with Typescript.
-The sample can be used to set up redeye device through gateway to Azure IoT Hub with  Azure IoT Hub Device Provisioning Service.
+* The sample can be used to set up redeye device through gateway to Azure IoT Hub with  Azure IoT Hub Device Provisioning Service.
-* The designed Flow and architecture is showed as following:

 # Cloud service used